rexleo/SC_TestNG/README.md

 Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:3.0.0-M5:test (default-test) on project SC_TestNG: There are test failures.
 ```

-Error occurs if pipeline step below is included to extract testng-results.xml at runtime in Jenkins, so need to refine getting results file when running in Jenkins:
+Error occurs if pipeline step below is included to extract testng-results.xml at runtime in Jenkins, so there's a need to refine getting results file when running in Jenkins:
 ```
 step([$class: 'Publisher', reportFilenamePattern: '**/testng-results.xml'])
 ```